cziem/weatherify/README.md

 Learning to work with google API's... the geolocation api and NodeJs

-goto: https://console.cloud.google.com/ and get started with your api key
+goto: [google cloud](https://console.cloud.google.com/) and get started with your api key

+goto: [darksky](https://api.darksky.net/forecast) for weather api usage.